theresama/theresama.github.io/_posts/2014-09-14-starting-jekyll.md

 	CSC358H1 - Intro to Computer Networks
 	PHL341H1 - Freedom, Responsibility, & Human Action

+I spent most of today switching my site from a Rails App on Heroku to setting up a GitHub User Page & Jekyll, so I'm hoping this all turns out well.
 Blogging effort is like a new year's resolution, but I'll try to write up little blog posts to track the progress of the semester & we'll see how this goes!